Prostate cancer: Prevention

-No drug or vaccine is approved by regulatory agencies for the prevention of prostate cancer.
+Regulatory agencies have not approved any drug or vaccine for the prevention of prostate cancer.
 Several studies have shown 5α-reductase inhibitors – both finasteride and dutasteride, which are used to treat non-cancerous enlarged prostate – to reduce the total incidence of prostate cancer; however, it is unclear as of 2022 whether they reduce any cases of dangerous disease.

 Management

 Treatment of prostate cancer varies based on how advanced the cancer is, the risk it may spread, and the affected person's health and personal preferences.
 Those with localized disease at low risk for spread are often more likely to be harmed by the side effects of treatment than the disease itself, and so are regularly tested for a worsening of their disease.
 Those at higher risk may receive treatment to eliminate the tumor – typically prostatectomy (surgery to remove the prostate) or radiation therapy, sometimes alongside hormone therapy.
 Those with metastatic disease are treated with chemotherapy, as well as radiation or other agents to alleviate the symptoms of metastatic tumors.
-Blood PSA levels are monitored every few months to assess the effectiveness of treatments, and whether the disease is recurring or advancing.
+Blood PSA levels are monitored every few months to assess the effectiveness of treatments and whether the disease is recurring or advancing.

 Localized disease

 Setup for radiation therapy.
 The person lies flat while a radiation beam is focused on the tumor site.

-Men diagnosed with low-risk cases of prostate cancer often defer treatment and are monitored regularly for cancer progression by active surveillance, which involves testing for tumor growth at fixed intervals by PSA tests (around every six months), digital rectal exam (annually), and MRI or repeat biopsies (every one to three years).
+Men diagnosed with low-risk cases of prostate cancer often defer treatment.
+They are often monitored regularly for cancer progression by active surveillance, which involves testing for tumor growth at fixed intervals by PSA tests (around every six months), digital rectal exam (annually), and MRI or repeat biopsies (every one to three years).
 This program continues until increases in PSA levels, Gleason grade, or tumor size indicate a higher-risk tumor that may require intervention.
 At least half of men remain on active surveillance, never requiring more direct treatment for their prostate tumors.

 Those who elect to have therapy receive radiation therapy or a prostatectomy; these have similar rates of cancer control, but different side effects.
 Radiation can be delivered by intensity-modulated radiation therapy (IMRT), which allows for high doses (greater than 80 Gy) to be delivered to the prostate with relatively little radiation to other organs, or by brachytherapy, where a radioactive source is surgically inserted into the prostate.
 IMRT is given over several sessions, with treatments repeated five days per week for several weeks.
 Brachytherapy is typically performed in a single session, with the radioactive source permanently implanted into the prostate, where it expends its radioactivity within the next few months.
 With either technique, radiation damage to nearby organs can increase the risk of subsequent bladder cancer and cause erectile dysfunction, infertility, irreversible lumbar plexopathy and radiation proctitis – damage to the rectum that can cause diarrhea, bloody stools, fecal incontinence, and pain.

 A surgeon performs robot-assisted surgery.